Quantum Visual Fields with Neural Amplitude Encoding: Algorithmic Protocol and Ansatz

 \subsection{Additional Implementation Details}

 We next provide additional implementation details on our experimental setup. \textbf{Parameterisation of QVF vs.~QIREN.} QVF is designed to be a compact QINR model.
 Compared to QIREN, QVF does not need classical post-processing while maintaining high representational accuracy.
 The number of parameters in our experiments is $0.52 \cdot 10^5$ (corresponding to $p = 128$). vs.~$0.74 \cdot 10^5$ for QVF and QIREN, respectively.
-The ansatz of QVF is configured with $\mathcal{J}{=}5$ and $n{=}5$, and for QIREN, we use the default depth as in the source code. \textbf{Simulation Stability in Preparing the Quantum Gibbs State.} When simulating the preparation of quantum Gibbs states, the partition function evaluation involves exponentiations of large and small Hamiltonian eigenvalues; see Eqs.~\eqref{eq:3} and \eqref{eq:partition_function}, which could cause numerical instabilities.
+The ansatz of QVF is configured with $\mathcal{J}{=}5$ and $n{=}5$, and for QIREN, we use the default depth. \textbf{Simulation Stability in Preparing Quantum States following Gibbs distribution.} When simulating the preparation of such quantum states, the partition function evaluation involves exponentiations of large and small Hamiltonian eigenvalues; see Eqs.~\eqref{eq:3} and \eqref{eq:partition_function}, which could cause numerical instabilities.
 We leverage the log-sum-exp trick, a well-established numerical stabilisation technique for this problem.